ekliao/EricLiaoDigitalGarden/src/site/notes/Digital Gardening.md

 ## Digital Gardening (Beyond Obsidian) for Non-Technical Folks

 I came across Maggie Appleton's website with a nice balance between graphic and text.
-Her [essay](https://maggieappleton.com/nontechnical-gardening) is a great 30,000-foot overview. #list She also compiled this extensive [list](https://github.com/MaggieAppleton/digital-gardeners) of all systems and tools beyond my limited exposure.
+Her [essay "Digital Gardening for Non-Technical Folks"](https://maggieappleton.com/nontechnical-gardening) is a great 30,000-foot overview. #list She also compiled this extensive [list](https://github.com/MaggieAppleton/digital-gardeners) of all systems and tools beyond my limited exposure.

 > What is "digital gardening"?
 > A garden is something in-between a personal blog and a wiki.
 It's a collection of evolving notes, essays, and ideas that aren't strictly organized by their publication date.
 They're inherently exploratory – posts are linked through contextual associations.
 They aren't refined or complete - posts can be published as half-finished thoughts that will grow and evolve over time.
 They're less rigid, less performative, and less perfect than the personal "blogs" we're used to encountering on the web. \- Maggie Appleton